 Due to the custom in-ear styled housings, the earphones fill a good majority of the outer ears and conchae.
 As a result, the ZS4’s noise isolation is well above average.
 Take these anywhere, you won’t hear anything and nobody else will hear what you’re listening to.

 Gear used for testing includes Shanling M0 and Acoustic Research AR-M20 for the DAPs.
 I also tested with the FiiO BTR3 Bluetooth receiver paired with my Android phone.
-And for the desktop
+And for the desktop, it was Tidal HiFi from my PC in conjunction with the Topping DX7 DAC.

 It’s super easy to drive and should work fine straight out of any phone or low-powered DAP and doesn’t require additional amplification.